The Definitive Guide to Buying Leather Furniture

 When buying furniture of any kind, research is your best friend.

 That's even truer when you're looking to buy new leather furniture.
-There are a lot of options when it comes to frame material, construction, suspension system, and cushion design.
+There are a lot of options when it comes to frame material, construction, suspension system, and cushion options.

-But let's start where any serious leather furniture buyers should, with some much need background info on the leather industry.
+But let's start where any serious leather furniture buyer should, with some much needed background info on the leather industry.

-That's because there is no bottom quality.
 All hides are bought and used for something.
-Yet, only the top 3-5% of hides can be used without undergoing some sort of “correction” process.
+Yet only the top 3-5% of hides can be used without undergoing some sort of “correction” process.

 This scarcity is the main thing that pushes up the price of the highest “full grain” leather products.